TimeBank Promise

 Some people believe that the costs of equity release are too high, especially with interest rates involved.

-It is important to compare options and shop around to find the best deal.
+When it comes to costs, it's important to compare options and shop around to find the best deal.

 Myth #6: You Can't Move to a New Property